Shoot the Piano Player

 • Audio commentary by film scholars Annette Insdorf and Peter Brunette

-• Exclusive new video interviews with actors Charles Aznavour and Marie Dubois and director of photography Raoul Coutard
+• Interviews with actors Charles Aznavour and Marie Dubois and director of photography Raoul Coutard

 • Rare interview with François Truffaut collaborator Suzanne Schiffman